DeepModelingHackathon/Hackathon2021/README.md

 3.***Note***：To ensure the accuracy of semi-precision training, attention should be paid to gradient explosion and gradient vanishing.
 In addition, be careful about the matrix dimension in semi-precision Tensor Core.
 <br>
 <br>
 ### H2.
-Improve of neighbor atoms searching code in Abacus
+Improve the algorithms in searching for neighboring atoms
-#### 维度：高性能+Abacus+工程开发
+#### 维度：高性能+ABACUS+工程开发
 #### Background&Problem：
-1.DFT software calculation needs **truncation with radius cutoff**, efficient searching and fast traversing of other atoms around each atom is an important problem to improve the computational speed.

-2.The existing neighbor searching code in **Abacus** adopts plenty of bit manipulations and is very efficient even up to millions of atoms.

-3.The existing neighbor searching code has many steps and we don’t know if the code of each step is efficient enough.
+1.For **large-scale DFT calculations**, **ABACUS** adopts atomic orbitals with **strict radius cutoffs**, efficient searching and recording neighboring atoms is an essential procedure that has been implemented in ABACUS.
+The current algorithms in searching neighbors can be used for large systems, but **still has potentials to be further improved**.

 #### Goal:
-1.Try to understand the existing code of searching neighbor atoms.(**write notes to show your comments**)

-2.Try to **remove the BOOST math library**, and test efficiency of each step for target examples.
+1.Read and understand the algorithms for searching neighboring atoms.

+2.Remove the dependence of the **Hash library** in **BOOST math library** by implementing your own algorithm or using the STL in C++.
+Ensure the new algorithm can work correctly and compare the efficiency of the new and old algorithms.

-3.Try to **improve the efficiency** of codes.
+3.Try to improve the efficiency of searching neighbors.
 #### Possible solution：
-1.To achieve the best performance, you can **feel free to use MPI or openMP or CUDA** to accelerate.

-2.***Note***：you’d better don’t use code beyond c++11.
+1.Use **MPI, openMP or CUDA** to accelerate the efficiency of the code.
 <br>
 <br>